 Gainsight CS is Gainsight’s Customer Success software that combines three different platforms on one tool:

-- The CS Customer 360 platform for customer-centric data and health score monitoring,
+- The CS Customer 360 platform for customer-centric data and customer health score monitoring,

 - The CX platform that is built on AI based data analysis and collection for customer experience,